• Car Club Directory

 Reckless driving convictions carry serious legal and financial consequences.

 Reckless driving in Virginia can cost between $300 and $1000 in fines.
-This does not include paying for an attorney, court costs, fees, and any driving classes the court may order.
+This does not include paying for a car accident attorney, court costs, fees, and any driving classes the court may order.
 In addition, if you are convicted of reckless driving, the court may suspend your license.

 If you are caught racing and convicted of reckless driving, the statute requires the judge to suspend your license for at least six months, up to two years.
 On top of court-imposed suspensions, reckless driving violations are six-point violations.